Employer Insights

 Oregon Scheduling Laws

-As of 2017 businesses in Oregon must maintain compliance with Oregon Predictive Scheduling.
+As of 2017, businesses in Oregon must maintain compliance with Oregon Predictive Scheduling.

 Oregon Child Labor Laws

 For those hiring and employing minors in Oregon, to help ensure compliance with the full list of Oregon Child Labor Laws, the Oregon Bureau of Labor & Industries (BOLI) provides the state regulations safeguarding working minors.
-Minimum wage, break requirements, prohibited or restricted occupations and duties, and varying work hour restrictions based on age are all are employment laws for minors to be aware of.
+Minimum wage, break requirements, prohibited or restricted occupations and duties, and varying work hour restrictions based on age are all employment laws for minors to be aware of.

 Oregon Legal Working Age

-The legal working age typically starts at 14 years old in Oregon, with exceptions.
+The legal working age typically starts at 14 years old in Oregon, with some exceptions.
 Special rules apply to the agricultural and entertainment industries.

 Reporting Requirements

-Employers must file an annual Employment Certificate Application with BOLI, to verify minors' ages through appropriate documents, and maintain a list of hired minors with a posted validated Employment Certificate.
+Employers must file an annual Employment Certificate Application with BOLI to verify minors' ages through appropriate documents, and maintain a list of hired minors with a posted, validated Employment Certificate.

 Break Requirements

-In Oregon, minors are entitled to a 30+ minute meal break after six hours of work and a 15+ minute paid rest break for every four hours worked in a single shift.
+In Oregon, minors are entitled to a 30+ minute unpaid meal break after six hours of work and a 15+ minute paid rest break for every four hours worked in a single shift.

 Work Hour Restrictions